MarkMiller37/openSYDE_Linux/README.md

 ** dragging the sources in directly caused issues as the sources use Qt macros which are deactivated in the GUI build via "no_keywords"
 ** See pjt/QCustomPlot_library
 ** copied result to libs/qcustomplot
+* BLF (for CAN Monitor): Same approach as QCustomPlot (adding the sources caused conflicts with DBC as files have the same names).

 Known issues:
 * tooltips behave oddly